edgeless-project/edgeless/examples/dda_demo/README.md

 ### Demo Flow

 1. The Demo consists of:
-   - two mock services - a. a mock temperature service, which continously issues temperature data via its DDA using the event pattern, and b. a mock robot arm, which can be moved based on action commands received via its DDA.
+   - two mock services - a. a mock temperature service, which continuously issues temperature data via its DDA using the event pattern, and b. a mock robot arm, which can be moved based on action commands received via its DDA.
-   - an EDGELESS workflow, consisting of a DDA resources and two functions a. a check temperature function which checks if a temeprature is in a certain range, and b. a function which generates a movement command based on the data received from the check temperature function.
+   - an EDGELESS workflow, consisting of a DDA resources and two functions a. a check temperature function which checks if a temperature is in a certain range, and b. a function which generates a movement command based on the data received from the check temperature function.
 1. The DDA subscribes to temperature events according its configuration in the workflow.
 1. As soon as a temperature event is received by the DDA, it issues a cast event to the check temperature function according its internal mapping of topics to casts on the dataplane.
 1. The check temperature function process the data of the event, and depending on the result a cast to the move arm function is issued on the dataplane with a corresponding parameter.
 1. The move arm function processes the event and the data, and calculates a command for the robot arm.
 The command is issued as Action pattern via the DDA resource.
-1. The mock robot arm receives the event via the DDA, moves the arm according the command up or down and ackknowlegdes the Action pattern via the DDA back to the move arm function.
+1. The mock robot arm receives the event via the DDA, moves the arm according the command up or down and acknowledges the Action pattern via the DDA back to the move arm function.

 ### Run the mock services